fablab-fb16/christmas_soldering_2024/documentation/Build Instructions EN.md

-# Soldering Evening Christmas 2024 - Build Instructions
+# Christmas Soldering Workshop 2024 - Build Instructions

-Welcome to our soldering evening for Christmas 2024!
-In this tutorial, we will solder together a PCB with an ESP32, LEDs, and a button.
-It's a great opportunity to learn more about electronics and soldering as we create a festive project that doubles as a Christmas tree.
+Welcome to our Christmas Soldering Workshop 2024! 🎄 In this guide, we will solder a PCB with an ESP32, LEDs, and a button together.
+It’s a great opportunity to learn more about electronics and soldering while creating a festive project that also functions as a Christmas tree. ✨

 ---

 ## Required Components

-Make sure you have all of the following components to hand before you start soldering:
+Make sure you have all the following components ready before you start soldering. 😊 Take the parts from the boxes and count them to ensure you don't forget anything!

-- 1 x PCB (Christmas tree design)
+- 1 x PCB (Christmas Tree Design)
 - 11 x LEDs
 - 1 x ESP32 (with pin headers)
 - 1 x Button